rpl-cmu/CMU-GPR-Dataset/README.md

 - Sensors and Software OEM Noggin 500 GPR
 - XSENS MTi-30 9-axis IMU
 - YUMO quadrature encoder with 1024 PRR
+- Intel RealSense D435 (RGB images at 15Hz only)
 - Leica TS15 Total Station (used for ground truth)

 The system architecture is described in the image below: